Financial aid consists of federal grants, scholarships, state grants and loans. All sources are considered when packaging your award.

 Federal College Work Study (CWS) Program

-The college determines who is eligible for FCWS, how much the student may earn and when the student will work.
-SUNY Morrisville will make every effort to place a student in a job which relates to the student's course of study, but no guarantee can be given that this will be the case.
+The college determines who is eligible for CWS, how much the student may earn and when the student will work.
 Jobs range from assisting individual instructors to clerical assistants to tour guides in the admissions office.
-Since FCWS is awarded by the college, only normal financial aid application procedures need be followed to apply.
+Since CWS is awarded by the college, students simply need to fill out the FAFSA and indicate an interest in work study.

 Montgomery G.I.
 Bill - Active Duty